Students and Elder-In-Residence Margaret Lavallee study together in a library.

 Christine Egan Memorial Scholarship (for Nunavut Inuit)

-• Minimum degree grade point average of 2.5 (or equivalent) in the most recent year of full-time study
+• You have a minimum degree grade point average of 2.5 (or equivalent) in your most recent year of full-time study.

-• Enrolled full-time in the second, third, or fourth year of a Baccalaureate Nursing degree, or in full-time post-graduate study in Nursing or a related field
+• You are enrolled full-time in the second, third, or fourth year of a baccalaureate nursing degree, or in full-time postgraduate study in nursing or a related field.

-• Demonstrated commitment to a nursing career in Nunavut
+• You have demonstrated a commitment to a nursing career in Nunavut.

 • A cover letter explaining why you are a suitable recipient